 The 24v electrical system provided 60W lighting in the passenger saloons in standard coach fittings, and the drivers and guards lights were on different circuits.
 These and the control equipment were powered by alkaline batteries which were charged by dynamos, belt driven by the engines.
 Underfloor mounted oil burning combustion heaters provided thermostatically controlled warm air through ducting the full length of the vehicles at floor level on both sides.
 The heater control switches were located in different places depending on the type of vehicle.
 Driving vehicles had the switches in the cab.
 TBS's had them in the guards compartment, and on other centre cars above one of the doorways.
 During warm weather cold air could be supplied to the cars.

-All other vehicles had AEC 150hp engines with the standard Wilson epicyclic gearbox.
-The control system for these differed from the West Riding batch, so they were designated "yellow diamond" (same as the Met Camm Lightweights) as opposed to "red triangle" which the West Riding's were.
+The power cars had AEC 150hp engines with a standard Wilson epicyclic gearbox.
+The control system for these differed from the West Riding batch, so they were designated "yellow diamond" (same as the Met-Camm Lightweights) as opposed to "red triangle" which the West Riding's were.
 One vehicle was trialled with automatic gear control system.

 These cars had to be built with modified fittings to reduce the overall width to 8ft 11in, some 3in less than standard.
 This was because of the very limited clearance on the Maryport & Carlisle line.
 These cars had a strengthening bar on the inner windscreen, identifyable by the side located wipers.

 Tubular steel framed seats were trimmed with maroon moquette in the third class and blue uncut in the first.
 The moquette in both classes was a kind of "flower" pattern, set out in narrow vertical lines.
 Vynide was used on head rolls and seat borders.
 First class saloons had a variety of seating arrangements, but second class was mainly one-direction style in a 2+3 arrangement.